Bishops in the Catholic Church: Diocesan or eparchial bishops

+Diocesan bishops (known as eparchial bishops in the Eastern Catholic Churches) are assigned to govern local regions within the Catholic Church known as dioceses in the Latin Church and eparchies in the Eastern Churches.
+Bishops are collectively known as the College of Bishops and can hold such additional titles as archbishop, cardinal, patriarch, or pope.
+As of 2020, there were approximately 5,600 living bishops total in the Latin and Eastern churches of the Catholic Church.
 The traditional role of a bishop is to act as head of a diocese or eparchy.
 Dioceses vary considerably in geographical size and population.
 A wide variety of dioceses around the Mediterranean Sea which received the Christian faith early are rather compact in size, while those in areas more recently evangelized, as in some parts of Sub-Saharan Africa, South America and the Far East, tend to be much larger and more populous.
 Within his own diocese a Latin Church bishop may use pontifical vestments and regalia, but may not do so in another diocese without, at least, the presumed consent of the appropriate ordinary.

 Resignation at 75

-Since the Second Vatican Council of 1965 diocesan bishops and their equals "who have become less capable of fulfilling their duties properly because of the increasing burden of age or some other serious reason, are earnestly requested to offer their resignation from office either at their own initiative or upon the invitation of the competent authority."
-The age of 75 was suggested, and John Paul II had these provisions incorporated in the Latin Church's new 1983 Code of Canon Law.
+Since the Second Vatican Council, diocesan bishops and their equivalents "who have become less capable of fulfilling their duties properly because of the increasing burden of age or some other serious reason" have been "earnestly requested to offer their resignation from office either at their own initiative or upon the invitation of the competent authority".
+The age of 75 was suggested for this, and John Paul II had these provisions incorporated in the Latin Church's new 1983 Code of Canon Law.

 Article 401.1 of the 1983 Code of Canon Law states that "A diocesan Bishop who has completed his seventy-fifth year of age is requested to offer his resignation from office to the Supreme Pontiff, who, taking all the circumstances into account, will make provision accordingly".
 On 15 February 2018, Pope Francis established the same rule for non-cardinal bishops serving in the Roman Curia, who had previously lost their positions automatically at 75.